 The origins of this stance are a bit of a mystery (many theories though), but the stance is often attributed to close-in fighting strategies in which you will naturally seek to have a strong and stable base.
 This stance is used extensively in the Naihanchi Kata series (a set of three Kata you will learn later).
 Perhaps the name of the stance was derived from practitioners who found the stance useful in Bunkai for the Naihanchi Kata.

 As described above the stance is very similar to a moderate depth Kiba Dachi.
 An alternate method of establishing this stance is to rotate the balls of both feet inward somewhat.
 Some martial arts styles suggest you rotate your feet inward up to 45°, but we think this is a bit more than necessary.
 Rotating your feet allows you to “grip” the floor better and also reduces the likelihood that you will be pushed back directly over your heels.

 Naihanchi can be thought of as being very similar to Sanchin Dachi.
 The notable difference is that in Naihanchi your feet are adjacent (but roughly hip-width apart) to one another while in Sanchin Dachi one foot is slightly forward of the other.
 Sanchin Dachi is perhaps a bit more stable against an opponent located at Octagon angle 1, while Naihanchi is perhaps a bit more stable when dealing with someone positioned at local angles 5 or 7.

-You will have the ability to explore uses of this stance when you study the Naihanchi Kata.
-For now practice the stance so you can explore how it is resistant to both defensive and offensive actions against a training partner located at Octagon angles 1, 5, and 7.
+You will have the ability to explore the uses of this stance when you study the Naihanchi Kata.
+For now, practice the stance so you can explore how it is resistant to both defensive and offensive actions against a training partner located at Octagon angles 1, 5, and 7.
 You may notice that somewhat different foot orientations and stance depths are beneficial at different angles.

 Han Kokutsu Dachi